xcela/Exocore/_notes/step by step tutorial.md

 ## Usage

-Your site is now live and ready to be used!
+Your site is now full ready to be used.

 Some things to keep in mind: